Million Miles Away (The Offspring song)

-"Million Miles Away" is a song by the American punk rock band The Offspring.
-It is the fifth track on the band's sixth studio album, Conspiracy of One (2000), and was released as its third single.
+"Million Miles Away" is a song by the American punk rock band the Offspring.
+It is the fifth track on the band's sixth studio album, Conspiracy of One (2000), and was released to US radio in March 2001.
+It was released as a single in Europe in June 2001.
 The song was not included on the band's Greatest Hits (2005) or Complete Music Video Collection (2005), although the song was featured on the trailer for the film Orange County.

-The single's b-side "Sin City", which is a cover of AC/DC, can be found on the band's 2010 Japan-only compilation album Happy Hour!.
+The single's B-side is "Sin City", which is a cover of the AC/DC song from their 1978 album Powerage.
+It appeared on the Offspring's 2010 Japan-only compilation album Happy Hour!.